nikitavoloboev/data/readme.md

 <h1 align="center"> Make your own wiki 📓</h1>

-You can view other similar to this continuously updated wikis and knowledge bases [here](https://github.com/RichardLitt/meta-knowledge).
+You can view other similar to this, continuously updated wikis, [here](https://github.com/RichardLitt/meta-knowledge).

 Don't be afraid to create one of your own and share what you know with the world.